Here are some commonly asked questions about the U.S. Congress and how it works:

 Since Congress deals with a broad variety of different issues, it is impossible for all work to be done on either the House or Senate floor.
 Therefore, throughout history, committees have been created to address particular issues.
 Today, there are 21 permanent committees in the House of Representatives and 15 in the Senate.
 The main purpose of these committees is to collect information through hearings and investigations, and draft legislation which is then reported out for consideration by the entire chamber.

-Congressman Thompson currently serves on the powerful House Ways and Means Committee, where he is a member of the Health Subcommittee and Select Revenue Subcommittee.
+Congressman Thompson currently serves on the powerful House Ways and Means Committee, where he is a member of the Health Subcommittee and Social Security Subcommittee.
 The Congressman also serves on the House Permanent Select Committee on Intelligence, where he is Chairman of the Subcommittee on Terrorism, Human Intelligence, Human Analysis and Counterintelligence and a member of the Oversight Subcommittee.